Callistus25/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 1. Search and replace

-	- [0-square_matrix_simple.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x04-python-more_data_structures/1-search_replace.py)Write a function that replaces all occurrences of an element by another in a new list.
+	- [0-square_matrix_simple.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x04-python-more_data_structures/1-search_replace.py): Write a function that replaces all occurrences of an element by another in a new list.
 	- Prototype: `def search_replace(my_list, search, replace):`
 	- `my_list' is the initial list
 	- search is the element to replace in the list